This guide describes how to sink data from RisingWave to Snowflake using the Snowflake sink connector in RisingWave.

 : AWS_KEY_ID in Snowflake stage.snowflake.aws_secret_access_key

-: AWS_SECRET_KEY in Snowflake stage.
+: AWS_SECRET_KEY in Snowflake stage.changelog

 to transform streaming data into incremental logs.
 In the example above, changelog_op